Choose Language

 • Reporting: Provides a comprehensive report with risk ratings, reproduction steps and actionable remediation guidance.

-Mobile Pentesting Security Frameworks
+Mobile Penetration Testing Security Frameworks

 • OWASP MASVS (Mobile App Security Verification Standard): This is an industry benchmark for mobile application security.
 It covers everything from architecture and storage to communication and code quality.